hefox/workflow_fork/README.txt

 So we've got a workflow with two states, "draft" and "done".
 Now we have to tell each state which other states it can move to.
 With only two states, this is easy.
-Click on the "transitions" link to the right of the "draft" state.
+Click on the "edit" link to edit the workflow and see its states.

-The "From" column lists all states that may move to this state.
-The "To" column lists all states that we may move to from this state.
-Since we're keeping this simple, we will have the simplest possible workflow.
-Nodes in a "draft" state may move to a "done" state, and that's it.
-To set this up, click the checkbox next to "done" and click the Save Transitions button.

-Just for fun, click on the transitions link to the right of the "done" state.
-As expected, it shows that you can get to the "done" state from the "draft" state.
+The "From / To -->" column lists all states.
+To the right are columns for each state.
+Within each cell is a list of roles with checkboxes.

+This is confusing.
+It's easiest to understand if you read rows across from the left.
+For example, we start with the creation state.
+Who may move a node from its creation state to the "draft" state?
+Well, the author of the node, for one.
+So check the "author" checkbox.

+Who may move the node from the "draft" state to the "done" state?
+This is up to you.
+If you want authors to be able to do this, check the "author" checkbox under the "done" state.
+If you had another role, say "editor", that you wanted to give the ability to decree a node as "done", you'd check the checkbox next to the "editor" role and not the author role.
+In this scenario authors would turn in drafts and editors would say when they are "done".

+Be sure to click the Save button to save your settings.

 Now let's tell Drupal which node types should use this workflow.
-Click on the "type mapping" tab.
+Click on admin -> workflow.
 Let's assign the Draft-Done workflow to the story node type and click Save Workflow Mapping.

 Now we could add an action (previously configured using the actions